Many or all companies we feature compensate us. Compensation and editorial

 Do custodians provide insurance for stored gold?

-Be aware, though, that gold is not insured against financial loss due to market fluctuations.
+Gold is not insured against financial loss due to market fluctuations.

 How fast can I access my gold if I need it?

-That depends on your custodian and whether you are liquidating (e.g. selling) your gold for cash or requesting an in-kind distribution of physical gold.
-Some custodians may be able to complete these transactions in a few days while it could take a week or longer for other companies.
+That depends on your custodian and whether you are selling your gold for cash or requesting an in-kind distribution of physical gold.
+Some custodians can complete these transactions in a few days, while others might take a week or longer.
+Be sure to ask about transaction turnaround times before signing up with a gold IRA custodian.

 What happens to my gold if the custodian goes bankrupt?